Paul Rawling does the maths

-That was many years ago and, luckily, no harm came to dog or family members through my impetuous decision.
 The purchase prices vary greatly, depending on the chosen breed and sex.
-For a well-bred, eight-week-old, working-strain, pedigree gundog puppy, expect to pay from £350 to more than £1,000.
-This includes the Kennel Club registration document and usually a copy of the pedigree.
+Kennel Club registered, working cocker spaniel puppies can be around £2750 at current prices.
+The gundog price should include the Kennel Club registration document and usually a copy of the pedigree.
 You may receive a puppy pack containing food and other goodies, including rearing information, usually supplied free to the breeder by the puppy food manufacturer.
 However, that is when the freebies stop!

 The puppy will immediately need somewhere comfortable to live and sleep.
 This may be a dog bed or dog crate in the family home, in a suitable outhouse or in a purpose-built kennel and run in the garden.
 It will need food and water bowls, a lead and collar with an ID tag for being taken out in public, canine toys, a marrow bone and a radio to relieve boredom in those first few weeks away from its litter mates.